 While some people think of fluoride as a mineral for children, this could not be further from the truth!
 Aging adults are more likely than the rest of the population to experience tooth decay and fluoride is one of your best defenses against cavities and rot.
 Fluoride helps to strengthen your enamel, so ensure that you are using a fluoride toothpaste when you brush twice daily and talk to your dentist about whether you ought to incorporate a fluoride rinse into your routine.

 3. Gum disease should be on your radar.

 More than 6 in 10 retirement age adults in America suffer from some form of gum disease, but this does not need to be the case!
 Continue your regimen of flossing daily, brushing, and visiting your dentist as needed for routine checkups.
 Tooth loss is a direct result of gum disease but losing your teeth does not need to be a given that comes with age if you are diligent about caring for your mouth.

 Maintaining your oral health is important at any age, but it can get trickier as we move along in our years.
 If you’re getting older and you have questions about how to best be caring for your dental health, it is never too early to consult your dentist on how you can be proactive about your oral hygiene!

-To schedule your next appointment, give us a call at Advanced Family Dental & Orthodontics today!
+To schedule your next appointment, give us a call at any of our Advanced Family Dental & Orthodontics locations, such as our Shorewood dental office today!